sap-linuxlab/community.sap_infrastructure/roles/sap_vm_provision/PLATFORM_GUIDANCE.md

 N.B.
 When VMware vCenter and vSphere clusters with direct network subnet IP allocations to the VMXNet network adapter (no VMware NSX network overlays), the above actions may not be required.

 </details>

+## Notice regarding SAP High Availability and hardware placement strategies

+Each Hyperscaler Cloud Service Provider provides a different approach to the placement strategy of a Virtual Machine to the physical/hardware Hypervisor node it runs atop.

+The `sap_vm_provision` Ansible Role enforces scope control for this capability, only providing a "spread" placement strategy for the High Availability scenarios.
+As such the variable used is `sap_vm_provision_<<infrastructure_platform>>_placement_strategy_spread: true/false`.

+The following are the equivalent Placement Strategies, commonly referenced as 'Anti-Affinity', in each Infrastructure Platform:

+- **AWS EC2 VS Placement Group, Spread (Rack level)** - each VS on different hosts, in different racks with distinct network source and power supply
+- **GCP CE VM Placement Policy, Spread** - each VM on different hosts, in different racks with distinct power supply (dual redundancy from different sources)
+- **IBM Cloud VS Placement Group Strategy, Power Spread** - each VS on different hosts, in different racks with distinct network source and power supplies (dual redundancy from different sources)
+- **IBM Cloud, IBM Power VS Placement Group Colocation Policy, Different Server Spread** - each VS on different hosts, in different racks with distinct network source and power supplies (dual redundancy from different sources)
+- **MS Azure VM Availability Set, Fault Domain Spread** - each VM on different hosts, in different racks with distinct network source and power supply